 When I researched what other marketing bloggers have to say about how to write a press release, I was astonished when one referred to the print media as “old school.”
 Admittedly, I am one of the remaining few who still likes to read a newspaper.
 However, the power of the press is as relevant in the digital age than ever before.
 If you’re not sending regular press releases, you are missing out on connecting with your community.

 To understand the power a press release holds, it helps to know how the media world functions.
-On a basic level, newspapers, magazines and television news need content to function.
+On a basic level, newspapers, magazines and television news need content to operate.
 Television news often curates articles from newspapers and magazines.
 At the same time, newspapers across the nation are on the precipice of major changes to their model partly due to tight budgets and skeleton crews.

 In other words, the media world needs your press release, aka content, as much as you need their reach.